karosroczyk/CafeManagement/README.md

 We probabkly want dynamic approach with EurekaClient as it is in Order, need to update Inventory and

-How is this Discovery Server working:
+How is this Discovery Server (Eureka Server) working:
 1. Do we need private EurekaClient discoveryClient; in Menu and Inventory?
 2. do we need config directory in Order
+3. It works because of the annotations @EnableEurekaServer

 Integration tests:
 - Order -MockMVC - not real service running